Before you create your next poster, read through these quick tips to help ensure your work gets noticed.

 A poster is easy to navigate.
 It generally should flow from left to right and top to bottom.
 Use plain, large font with space left between sections.
 Have text left aligned and avoid using all capital letters.

-A poster is reviewed by others before printing.
+A poster is reviewed by others.
 Ask your peers in different labs if they can understand the story you’re trying to tell with just the poster.
 They’ll catch typos, too.

 A poster presenter is engaging.
 Have a two-sentence summary of your poster ready and offer to share it to anyone who slows to read your title.
 Include newcomers in an ongoing conversation.
 Minimize phone time.